-Operation and maintenance of the Hawks Nest and Glen Ferris projects do not currently affect bald eagles, because no nests have been observed or are believed to occur in or adjacent to either project's boundary.
+Operation and maintenance of the Hawks Nest and Glen Ferris Projects do not currently affect bald eagles, because no nests have been observed or are believed to occur in or adjacent to either project's boundary.
 Given current population trends for the species, however, future use of both project areas by bald eagles is likely, as suitable habitat is widespread throughout each project's boundary.
 Bald eagles typically use large trees adjacent to waterbodies as forage perches and nest substrate.
 The existing suitable habitats are reflective of current activities, having been shaped by long term operation of the projects.
-Under Hawks Nest Hydro's proposal, neither Hawks Nest Project nor Glen Ferris Project operation will change during the term of new licenses for the projects, except for the increases in minimum flow proposed at the Hawks Nest Project and it would continue to conduct routine right-of-way/transmission corridor maintenance and minimal hazardous tree/vegetation removal in accordance with the FWS's 2007 bald eagle guidelines.
-In addition, Hawks Nest Hydro's proposal and Interior's recommendation to consult with FWS in the event bald eagles are documented within either project's boundary would ensure protection of the species if it uses either project area in the future.
+Under Hawks Nest Hydro's proposal, neither Hawks Nest Project nor Glen Ferris Project operation will change during the term of new licenses for the projects, except for the increases in minimum flow proposed at the Hawks Nest Project, and Hawks Nest Hydro would continue to conduct routine right-of-way/transmission corridor maintenance and minimal hazardous tree/vegetation removal in accordance with the FWS' May 2007 National Bald Eagle Guidelines.
+However, while there is no evidence of bald eagle nesting in the vicinity of the project, nesting is known to occur elsewhere on the New River and the species is expanding its nesting range in West Virginia.
+Because future use of the project areas by bald eagles is likely, developing bald eagle protection plans for both projects that includes provisions to (1) maintain the projects' transmission line right-of-ways consistent with FWS' National Bald Eagle Management Guidelines; and (2) consult with FWS and West Virginia DNR if a nest is discovered and file, for Commission approval, a summary of consultation and any recommended mitigation measures, would ensure protection of the species if it uses either project area in the future.
 As a result, continued operation and maintenance of the Hawks Nest Project and Glen Ferris Project is not expected to have an effect on bald eagles.